binerogroup/documentation/_sources/compute/assign-ip.rst.txt

 as it will run cloud-init and (provided you've assigned a :doc:`subnet </networking/subnet/index>`) setup your ip-configuration for you.

-*This is only done on instance provisioning so any additional* :doc:`ports </networking/ports>` *you assign, will have to be manually configured in the operating system*.
+*This is only done on instance provisioning so any extra* :doc:`ports </networking/ports>` *you assign, will have to be manually configured in the operating system*.

-Aside from the single IP that is normally setup during provisioning, two main use-cases for connecting additional IP addresses to an instance exists:
+Aside from the single IP that is normally setup during provisioning, two main use-cases for connecting extra IP addresses to an instance exists:

-- If your instances needs to be connected to several different networks, this is possible to do when provisioning a new instance as several networks can be chosen.
+- If your instances needs connect to different networks, this is possible to do when provisioning a new instance as you can add one or more ports.

-- If your instance needs to have additional IP addresses from the same network, this is doable when launching an instance using OpenStack Horizon or the OpenStack terminal client by first manually creating one ore more additional :doc:`ports </networking/ports>` and assigning them instead of (or as compliment to) the network (which can only be assigned once).
-A port is always connected to a network (even when not assigned to an instance) - assigning a port is therefore the same thing as assigning a network or IP, the difference being whether or not the port is also created in process.
+- If your instance needs to have extra IP addresses from the same network, this is possible when launching an instance using OpenStack Horizon or the OpenStack terminal client by first manually creating one or more :doc:`ports </networking/ports>` and assigning them.

-More information on the overall concepts of networking in our :doc:`networking section </networking/index>`.
+More information on the concepts of networking in our :doc:`networking section </networking/index>`.

 .. tip::

-   Adding an additional IP using the platform is analogous to adding a :doc:`port </networking/ports>` and connecting it to the instance.
+   Adding an extra IP address by using the platform is analogous to adding a :doc:`port </networking/ports>` and connecting it to the instance.

-   This would be required if you wanted your instance to access more then one network.
-If, however, you want an additional IP on your instance from a network its *already connected to* and you do manual IP addressing (as might be required when adding a second port in any case), you could use a virtual interface (or alias) on your instance instead.

-   How to do this depends on your operating system but the concept means adding an additional IP to an already active interface.
-This would mean keeping a single port but using several IP addresses on it (which is an easier network design to maintain).
+   You need to add more ports to your instance to access more then one network, if the network is already connected through an existing port you can use that.

 Assigning an IP after instance creation
 ---------------------------------------